dimazest/fowler.corpora/docs/quick_start.rst

 context words, we can use the similarity of a word pair with the distance between the corresponding vectors.

+To see how good our similarity predictions are, we will use the Spearman :math:`\rho` correlation.

 .. [wordsim353] Lev Finkelstein, Evgeniy Gabrilovich, Yossi Matias, Ehud
     Rivlin, Zach Solan, Gadi Wolfman, and Eytan Ruppin.
 2002. `Placing search in context`__: the concept revisited.
 ACM Transactions on Information